 A: – Yes, I love to paint with these brushes.
 They are not only comfortable and of high quality, but they are also very stylish 🙂 I like to paint with different types of brushes and experiment with them.
 When I first tried the tassels, I thought that they were so good, it was such a joy to use them.

-Anna’s work made using ZenART Supplies watercolor brushes from the Turner Collection, 2018.
+Anna’s work made using ZenART Supplies watercolour brushes from the Turner Collection, 2018.

 R: Aside from being an artist, you also hold numerous workshops all over London.
 How has this experience been for you so far?